PDLT-University-of-York/test-split-site/docs/ultra/gradebook.md

 Download detailed marks for a specific Ultra assessment (Assignment, Test etc.).
 This is most useful for analysing Test responses.

+For anonymously marked assessments, this is only available once marks have been posted and so deanonymised.

 <div markdown class="flexcols">
 <div markdown class="col65">
 1. Open the *Marks* or *Markable Items* Gradebook view.